Severe Food Poisoning Affects Millions in Ohio and Nationwide

 Filing a food poisoning lawsuit requires the close consultation and attorney client relationship with a qualified lawyer.
 While the case may seem straightforward, there are a number of complex legal and factual issues that arise these cases including the preservation of evidence, chain of custody of the product, tracing the origin of the infection, and linking the physical symptoms and illness to the infection.
 The cases require expert testimony on liability and damages and are expensive and time consuming to prosecute.
 However, with the right facts and counsel, severe food poisoning litigation is important litigation for the individual and public health.

-Causes of Action in Severe Food Poisoning Cases
+Severe Food Poisoning Lawsuits

 - Negligence: Failing to properly test the food prior to sale.